 🇩🇪 Germany vs 🇪🇸 Spain: e-money licensing compared

 Choosing between Germany and Spain for a e-money licence starts with who you will answer to: BaFin, with the Deutsche Bundesbank. on one side, Banco de Espana (Bank of Spain) on the other, via the E-Geld-Institut under the ZAG. and the Entidad de Dinero Electronico (EDE), authorised under Ley 21/2011, de 26 de julio, de dinero electronico, and Real Decreto 778/2012 (as amended by Real Decreto 736/2019).
 Spain recognises 'entidades de dinero electronico hibridas' (hybrid EMIs) and an exemption/light regime under art.
 14 of Real Decreto-ley 19/2018 for small-scale e-money issuers below activity thresholds, analogous to a 'small EMI' tier. respectively.
-The two regimes differ on 9 of 10 tracked decision dimensions, including timeline to authorisation and local substance.
-Every figure behind the comparison carries a last-verified date and a primary source.
+The public fields are shown below, with the full dated and sourced comparison included with access.

 | Dimension |